 - PhD Graduate Assistantship in Riparian Forest Ecology and Tree-Ring Research in Arid-land River Basins (NSF-funded)

 - Masters Assistantship in Modeling Beaver Habitat and Landscape Impacts in the Northeastern U.S.

 Prospective Graduate Students

 There are opportunities for undergraduate research in the Stella lab, including independent research projects, field surveys, experiments, data entry and analysis.
 Current projects are described on the Research page.
-Interested undergraduates should have strong quantitative skills and a desire to immerse themselves in scientific theory and literature.
+Interested undergraduates should have enthusiasm for research, strong quantitative skills and good personal communication skills.